 Are you drooling a bit?
 I am!
 Luckily I DO have a batch in the freezer so, when I’ve finished tap tapping away here, I’m going to go and pop some in the oven for my lunch – hoorah!
 I’m also going to work on a vegan version of my vegetarian sausage rolls which are made with lentils and cheese and which I know are going to be easy to veganise – then I’m going to have a bake off and see which one wins the crown of Best Vegan Sausage Roll!
 By the end of the week I am aiming to look like a sausage roll 😉 I’ll let you know how I get on!

-So, without further ado, here is my recipe for Vegan Sausage Rolls – crisp, flaky, puff pastry filled with chestnuts, mushrooms, red wine and herbs, your kitchen will smell like Christmas!
+So, without further ado, here is my recipe for the ultimate Vegan Sausage Rolls – crisp, flaky, puff pastry filled with chestnuts, mushrooms, red wine and herbs, your kitchen will smell like Christmas!

 - 1 x 320g pack of Jus Rol ready rolled puff pastry